Skip to main content

 HttpException

-Denotes an HTTP exception with an error message and a status code.
+Represents an HTTP exception that includes an error message and a status code.

 SdkAlreadyInitializedException

-This error will be thrown on an attempt to initialize the SDK after it has already been initialized.
+This error is thrown when attempting to initialize the SDK after it has already been initialized.

 SdkTokenCanNotBeEmptyException

-This error will be thrown if you pass an empty token to the SDK’s initializer.
+This error is thrown when an empty token is passed to the SDK’s initializer.

 SdkNotInitializedException

-This error will be thrown if you try to access any function from the SDK before or without initializing it.
+This error is thrown if you attempt to call any SDK function before the SDK has been initialized.

 UnKnowUserStatusException

-Denotes that the SetCookie header is missing from the response header.
+Indicates that the Set-Cookie header is missing from the response header.

 InvalidStubTokenException

-An invalid token stub was used to initialize Utiq SDK.
+Indicates that an invalid stub token was used to initialize the Utiq SDK.

 MnoIneligibleException